-The weight of our waste is mostly made up of Christmas trees, as 3/4 of Brits let their tree go to landfill.
+The weight of our waste is mostly made up of Christmas trees (£1.1 million), as 3/4 of Brits let their tree go to landfill.
 A massive 12,000 tonnes in trees end up thrown away, or the equivalent of The Shard’s total weight.

 Christmas lights are another culprit.
 We bin 68,488 miles of them – that’s enough Christmas lights to travel up and down the UK 78 times!

-Christmas cards are the worst offender, with 30,000 tonnes tossed out every year, followed by 17,444 tonnes of wrapping paper thrown away by the UK.
+Christmas cards are the worst offender, with 30,000 tonnes tossed out every year, which is the equivalent of £2.8 million in landfill costs.
+This is followed by 17,444 tonnes of wrapping paper thrown away by the UK, totalling £1.6 million.

 We also bin over 1.2 million miles of sticky tape – that’s enough tape to wrap around the Earth 499 times.